Tim-herbie/opencloud-helm/README.md

-> [!CAUTION]
-> ## This repository has been archived
-> Due to the high amount of AI generated contributions and poor maintenance, this repository has been archived.
->
-> For **production-ready Helm charts** designed for **mission-critical** workloads, please use the enterprise offering, available with a [business subscription](https://opencloud.eu/en/product/service-and-support).
->
-> To access **production-ready helm charts** get in touch with us via [contact form](https://opencloud.eu/en/contact-us) or Email [sales@opencloud.eu](mailto:sales@opencloud.eu).

-# Community Helm Charts
+# Community Opencloud Helm Chart

-Welcome to the **OpenCloud Helm Charts** repository!
+Welcome to the **Opencloud Helm Chart** repository!
 This repository is intended as a community-driven space for developing and maintaining Helm charts for deploying OpenCloud on Kubernetes.
 **Community Maintained** This repository is **community-maintained** and **not officially supported by OpenCloud GmbH**.
 Use at your own risk, and feel free to contribute to improve the project!

 ## 📑 Table of Contents